double-speak/doublespeak.github.io/_poems_2021/interview-with-maria-dahvana-headley.md

 ---
 pid: interview-with-maria-dahvana-headley
-title: Interview with Maria Dahvana Headley
+title: 'Interview with Maria Dahvana Headley: a conversation on translation, storytelling, and feminism'
 transtitle: Interview with Maria Dahvana Headley
-author: a conversation on translation, storytelling, and feminism
+author:
 translator:
 poem:
 transpoem:
-note: "<p><em>This interview was conducted by </em>DoubleSpeak<em> staff and Professor Taije Silverman.</em></p>\n \n<p><strong><em>DoubleSpeak</em>:</strong> The first question for today is: What got you interested in translation, and how do you see this influencing your work as a writer?</p>\n\n<p><strong>Maria Dahvana Headley:</strong>
-  Well, I came about this through a sort of backward path.
-I wrote a novel based on
-  <em>Beowulf</em>, which is called <em>The Mere Wife</em>, set in contemporary America
+note: "<p><em>This interview was conducted by <strong><em>DoubleSpeak</em></strong>
+  \ staff and Professor Taije Silverman.</em></p>\n \n<p><strong><em>DoubleSpeak</em></strong>
+  The first question for today is: What got you interested in translation, and how do you see this influencing your work as a writer?</p>\n\n<p><strong>Maria Dahvana Headley:</strong> Well, I came about this through a sort of backward path.
+I wrote a novel based on <em>Beowulf</em>, which is called <em>The Mere Wife</em>, set in contemporary America from the POV of the female characters.
+When <em>The Mere Wife</em>
-  from the POV of the female characters.
-When <em>The Mere Wife</em> was about to come out, I gave a reading from it at a conference.
+  was about to come out, I gave a reading from it at a conference.
 In the Q&A, I was talking about all the translations I read, specifically Tolkien’s translation, and said, “Oh, you know, some of them were really sexist.
 They make Grendel’s mother into an emphatic, unmistakable monster.”
 And, someone in the audience raised their hand and said, “When is your translation coming out?
 You’re obviously doing one.”
   And, I said, “I’m not doing that.”
 And, then I thought about it for a few days and thought, “Well, maybe.”</p>\n\n<p>Tolkien’s translation uses a lot of language that is archaic, but I thought while reading it, this is a “bro” story, a story in which there’s tons of masculine bragging.
 I saw a path to use a lot of contemporary language alongside the archaic.
-When I sold this translation, I said to my editor, “I want to translate
+When I sold this translation, I said to my editor, “I want to translate <em>Beowulf</em>.
-  <em>Beowulf</em>.
 I know that’s crazy, but I want to do it.
-I’ll translate the first
-  word, the legendary <em>hwæt</em>, which is often translated as ‘hark’ or ‘lo’ or Seamus Heaney’s legendary ‘so,’ as ‘bro’ and use that to lead us to a POV for opening the story.”
-In terms of getting the floor and establishing a character perspective within the material through translation, I thought that “bro” was a way to do that.</p>\n\n<p><strong>DS:</strong>
-  That’s very cool.
+I’ll translate the first word, the legendary <em>hwæt</em>, which is often translated as ‘hark’ or ‘lo’ or Seamus Heaney’s legendary ‘so,’ as ‘bro’ and use that to lead us to a POV for opening the story.”
+In terms of getting the floor and establishing a character perspective within the material through translation, I thought that “bro” was a way to do that.</p>\n\n<p><strong>DS:</strong> That’s very cool.
 I think I’m really fascinated by the opening with the word “bro” and also the idea that you mentioned in your introduction, which is the mixing of archaic words and new words as if dropping fossils next to newborns.
 I really loved this metaphor and the idea of putting words together that seem to come from different historical periods but make sense to us with a sense of universality and timelessness.
-  Can you tell us more about that?</p>\n\n<p><strong>MDH:</strong> Yeah, I did that consciously.
+Can you tell us more about that?</p>\n\n<p><strong>MDH:</strong>
+  Yeah, I did that consciously.
 I wanted to give us a tour through 1300 years of the English language.
 Old English evolved into contemporary English, but not always in the ways that we would think.
 It’s a really interesting trove, and it has words that have transformed almost perfectly into their contemporary equivalents and words that are really different.
 So, I wanted to use this translation to think about storytelling through history and the ways in which we communicate idioms and communicate references to historical events in order to create understanding across cultures.</p>\n\n<p>There’s a way to do this translation entirely in contemporary slang, like a translation of the twenty-first century, but the twenty-first century is  a compendium of everything that came before it.
 That’s something that’s always been really meaningful to me when thinking about history, especially the history of power structures and unfair status grabs.
 I think we tend to be like, “No, we’re just free-standing here in